mother-of-all-self-hosting/mash-playbook/docs/services/docker-registry.md

 docker pull registry.example.com/alpine:3.17.2
 ```

 The base URL (e.g. `https://registry.example.com`) serves an empty (blank) page.
-To browse your registry's images, you may need another piece of software, like [klausmeyer/docker-registry-browser](https://github.com/klausmeyer/docker-registry-browser/tree/master) which is not yet supported by this playbook, but will be supported soon.
+To browse your registry's images via a web interface, you may need another piece of software, like [Docker Registry Browser](docker-registry-browser.md).

 ## Recommended other services

-- Docker Registry Browser - support coming to this playbook soon
+- [Docker Registry Browser](docker-registry-browser.md) - Web Interface for the Docker Registry HTTP API V2 written in Ruby on Rails
 - Docker Registry Purger - support coming to this playbook soon